P. O. Box 668, 90 E. Gould Street, Nashville, IN 47448

 The new spring hours for the History Center will begin March 1, 2021 and last through October.
 The days we are open will be Tuesday, Friday, & Saturday from 11:00 to 4:00 p.m.
 The Archives is open Tuesday and Friday from 11:00 to 4:00 p.m.

 Come See Our Beautiful History Center !

-Located just northeast of the courthouse, the recently completed Brown County History Center welcomes visitors with a wide front porch and rustic charm.
+Located just northeast of the courthouse, the Brown County History Center welcomes visitors with a wide front porch and rustic charm.
 There are exhibit halls, a reconstructed log cabin room with fireplace, a gift shop, environmentally controlled areas for the collection and archive of important documents.
 Learn what makes Brown County so fascinating.
 Tours are also available for groups by reservation on days we are not normally open - please call 812-988-2899

 "Lest We Forget - History of Veterans Affairs in Brown County"